Meghan Markle Gets A Hilarious Mention In Latest Episode Of ‘Suits’

 TRH The Duke and Duchess of Sussex are excited to announce that they have been asked to carry out a tour to Southern Africa this autumn.
 The Foreign and Commonwealth Office have requested a visit to South Africa ???????? as well as The Duke carrying out visits to Malawi ???????? and Angola ????????.
 His Royal Highness will also do a short working visit to Botswana ???????? en route to the other countries.
 The Duke and Duchess are really looking forward to meeting so many of you on the ground and continuing to raise awareness of the high impact work local communities are doing across the Commonwealth and beyond.
 This will be their first official tour as a family!

-As Distractify notes, it’s unfortunately very unlikely that Meghan will ever return to Suits.
-Members of the British Royal Family are only allowed to work in their official roles.
-So that would rule out a return for the royal family’s newest duchess to the small screen.
-According to Distractify, Suits producers have even said that they would donate up to $6 million to charity if Meghan agreed to come back but it’s probably not going to happen.
+As Distractify notes, it’s unlikely that Meghan will ever return to Suits.
+Members of the British Royal Family are only allowed to work in their official roles, ruling out a return to the small screen for the royal family’s newest duchess.
+According to Distractify, Suits producers have even said they would donate up to $6 million to charity if Meghan agreed to come back, but it’s probably not going to happen.

-So fans will have to be satisfied with cheeky references to Rachel Zane’s new life until the show ends this season.
+Fans will have to be satisfied with cheeky references to Rachel Zane’s new life until the show ends this season.

 Turns out Rachel is doing REALLY well. ???? #Suits pic.twitter.com/Xt4cofVECd